 Prerequisites: Immigration Law.
 Students are not certified under the Student Practice Rule.
 Students must be U.S. citizens and must pass an FBI background check.

 Recommended Courses: Evidence, Refugee and Asylum Law, Administrative Law

 Selection Process: To enroll in the Florida State Law “externship,” students must apply and be accepted in the Immigration Court’s “internship” program.
-To apply, submit a cover letter, resume, writing sample, and official or unofficial transcript to the Judicial Law Clerk at the Immigration Court where you would like to extern.
+Interested students should contact Professor Gertz for more information before applying to the court.
+Generally, to apply, submit a cover letter, resume, writing sample, and official or unofficial transcript to the Judicial Law Clerk at the Immigration Court where you would like to extern.
 The courts prefer students with strong research and writing skills who have a sincere desire to learn about immigration law and procedure.
 Each court has its own deadline.
 For the summer semester, applications are due by approximately the first week in January.
 For the spring semester, applications are due by approximately the first week in October.
 In addition to applying directly to the judicial law clerk, students must separately apply to the Florida State Law externship program by the announced deadline (even though the student may not yet have been accepted by the Immigration Court).
 Past students have worked with judges in Orlando and New Orleans.
-Interested students should contact Professor Gertz for more information before applying.
+Externs must participate in the Judicial Externship Seminar the semester before or after the externship.